AlfrescoArchive/alfresco-anaxes-shipyard/docs/adrs/0003-benchmark-framework-APS.md

 ## Decision

+We will use the existing Jmeter benchmark test created by SE to prove that APS is production ready .
-As part of platfrom services team we are not planning to implementing new benchmark test as it is out of scope for deployment value bundle.
+As part of platfrom services team we are not planning to implementing new benchmark test for the deployment value bundle as it is not in scope.
-In order to prove that APS is production ready ,we will use the existing Jmeter benchmark test created by SE.
-In the section below we have documented what is required to implement a new benchmark for APS based on ACS for future.
+In the section below we have documented what is required to implement a new benchmark test for APS based on ACS.

 ## Consequences